Duality for graded Lie algebras: Duality for dg Hopf algebras

 Recall from \cite[Section 8]{Pos} that for a dg algebra $A$ the category of dg $A$-modules has an \emph{injective} model structure where weak equivalences are, as before, quasi-isomorphisms but cofibtations are injections.
 In this model structure all objects are cofibrant and the identity functor is a Quillen equivalence between the projective and injective model structures on $A\MMod$.
 We will refer to an injectively fibrant dg module as simply fibrant and to a projectively cofibrant one as simply cofibrant. \begin{lem} Let $A$ be a dg Hopf algebra, $M$ be a cofibrant dg $A$-module and $N$ be a fibrant dg $A$-module.
 Then $\Hom(M,N)$ is a fibrant dg $A\otimes A^{\op}$-module where the left $A$-action is induced from the left $A$-action on $N$ and the right $A$-action which is from the left $A$-action on $M$. \end{lem} \begin{proof} Given an acyclic injection $X\to Y$ of $A\otimes A^{\op}$-modules, and a map $X\to \Hom(M,N)$ we need to show that the following diagram admits a lift:

 This is equivalent to a lift in the following diagram of $A$-modules where the solid arrows are the adjoint to the solid arrows in (\ref{eq:lift}):

 But since $M$ is cofibrant, the map $X\otimes_AM\to Y\otimes_AM$ is acyclic.
 It is also injective (this is obvious if $M$ is free as a graded $A$-module and follows in general).
 Since $N$ is a fibrant $A$-module, a desired lift exists. \end{proof} \begin{lem} Let $A$ be a dg Hopf algebra and $M,N$ be dg $A$-modules.
-Then there is a natural isomorphism If $N$ is an $A$-bimodule then the above isomorphism in an isomorphism in $D(A^{\op})$. \end{lem} \begin{proof}
+Then there is a natural isomorphism in $D(\mathbf k)$: If $N$ is an $A$-bimodule then ${\Hom}_A(M,N)$ and ${\Hom}_A(\bk,\Hom(M,N))$ are right $A$-modules and (\ref{eq:RHom}) in an isomorphism in $D(A^{\op})$. \end{lem} \begin{proof}

 Without loss of generality, we assume that $M$ is cofibrant and $N$ is fibrant dg $A$-modules.
 Then $\RHom_A(M,N)$ is represented by $\Hom_A(M,N)$.
 According to Lemma \ref{lem:inj}, $\Hom(M,N)$ is fibrant over $A\otimes A^{\op}$.
 Regarded as a dg $A$-module via the map $(1\otimes S)\circ \Delta:A\to A\otimes A $, it is also fibrant since the restriction functor is right Quillen and so preserves fibrant objects.
 Therefore, ${\RHom}_A(\bk,\Hom(M,N))$ is represented by